samschott/desktop-notifier/README.md

 * Notification threads (grouping notifications by topic)
 * Limiting maximum number of notifications shown in the notification center

-An exhaustive list on features and their platform support is provided in the [documentation](https://desktop-notifier.readthedocs.io/en/latest/background/platform_support.html).
+An exhaustive list of features and their platform support is provided in the [documentation](https://desktop-notifier.readthedocs.io/en/latest/background/platform_support.html).

 Design choices by `desktop-notifier`: